 There are few better afternoons spent, at least for people like us, than one spent digging through the crates in a record shop.

-Reissues are abundant now in this so-called second coming of vinyl, especially at times like this around Record Store Day, but there is still nothing quite like finding an older press still in sparkling condition – and hopefully at a bargain price.
+Reissues are abundant now in this so-called second coming of vinyl – especially at times like this, with the second drop of this year's Record Store Day coming on Saturday 26 September – but there is still nothing quite like finding an older press still in sparkling condition, and hopefully at a bargain price.